We use cookies on this site to enhance your user experience

 • If you live in a rural area, make sure your home number or name is clearly visible from the road or main access point – so the firefighters can easily locate your address in the event of a fire.
 Read our wildfire advice for living in a rural area.

-• Check the current wildfire risk in your area (based on weather conditions) using the Met Office Fire Severity Index.
+• Check the current wildfire risk in your area (based on weather conditions) using the Met Office Fire Severity Index(link is external).

 How you can prevent wildfires